-From what they are to how you can earn them, here’s your guide to frequent flyer points to get one step closer to your next getaway.
+From what they are to how you can earn them, here’s your guide to frequent flyer points and the benefits they can provide.

 Current offers and deals